Skip to content

 • minimize_free: minimizes a function with some parameter values possibly within bounds

-• dfp_update, bfgs_update: compute updates to the inverese Hessian
+• dfp_update, bfgs_update: compute updates to the inverse Hessian

 • armijo_alpha, barzilai_borwein_alpha: two ways of computing the step length